Humble Juice Co. Receives Premarket Tobacco Product Application Acceptance Letter from FDA

 THOUSAND OAKS, Calif., Sept.
 21, 2020 /PRNewswire/ -- Humble Juice Co., a leading e-liquid manufacturer with a humble beginning, announced today the receipt of its Premarket Tobacco Product Application (PMTA) acceptance letter from the U.S. Food and Drug Administration.
 Humble submitted its application to the FDA on Sept.
 3, and is seeking the FDA's authorization for the marketing and sale of its suite of e-liquid products.

 "Since starting Humble in 2015, we've grown more than I could have ever imagined.
 During that time, we've expanded the business while being mindful of future regulation of the e-liquids industry," said Humble CEO Daniel Clark.
 "For the past several months, the Humble team has dedicated time and resources to compiling the necessary materials for our PMTA.
-We are confident in our submission and look forward to providing our customers with flavor-filled, affordable and complaint e-juice long into the future."
+We are confident in our submission and look forward to providing our customers with flavor-filled, affordable and compliant e-juice long into the future."

 Humble's PMTA submission includes product-specific details, consumer survey data, and scientific studies and analyses, as well as risk assessments.
 Its application specifically pursues marketing orders for 84 e-liquid products in various flavors, nicotine levels and sizes.